 If you can’t find good chorizo at a local market, consider making your own chorizo.
 You don’t have to grind your own meat as in the Serious Eats recipe.
 You can simply knead the spices, and other ingredients into ground meat.
 I’ve made my own by grinding chicken thigh meat through my Kitchenaid, but I’ve also used packaged ground chicken.
 You want the flavor and lean protein… not the fat.

-Mexican Grilled Pizza with Shrimp Ceviche and Avocado Hummus
+Work Flow for Grilled Mexican Pizza with Shrimp Ceviche and Avocado Hummus

 Starting with a